No Products in the Cart

 The wonder of Tyvek® material is that it is highly resistant to rips, tears, and snags, but Tyvek is still able to be cut and designed into the shapes and parts needed to design superior slim wallets, coin pouches, and other accessories.
 Many who first encounter Tyvek® are surprised and impressed by its strength considering its thin and light qualities.

 Tyvek® is Lightweight and Flexible

 Tyvek® paper has a high strength-to-weight ratio, which allows for increased production using less energy and resources than other materials.
 The slim Tyvek sheets have a look and feel similar to paper, fabric, and plastic.
 This means Tyvek sheets can be folded, layered, and sewn together without breaking or cracking.
 This makes Tyvek the perfect material to combine with Paperwallet’s origami-inspired wallet designs.

 Tyvek® is Waterproof

 Unlike regular paper products, Tyvek® does not absorb water.
-It actually repels it, which keeps our products safe from accidents and spills.
+Tyvek actually repels it, which keeps our products safe from accidents and spills.
 In addition to the surface of Tyvek® repelling water, the physical properties are unaffected by liquids, retaining its original strength, flexibility, and artwork.
-Designed for long term use and continued vibrance, it was important to us that the Tyvek® Paperwallet and accessories are able to withstand a lot more than a little water.
+Designed for long term use and continued vibrancy, it was important to us that the Tyvek® Paperwallet and accessories are able to withstand a lot more than a little water.